PyMamba/mamba-framework/docs/development/controller.rst

 Returning values from controller actions
 ========================================

-I'm pretty sure that the reader already noticed that we use an ``Ok`` object as return from our controller actions.
+Surely the reader already noticed that we use an ``Ok`` object as return from our controller actions.
 The :class:`~mamba.web.responses.Ok` class is one of the multiple built-in response objects that you can return from your application controllers.

 Mamba defines 14 predefined types of response objects that set the content-type and other parameters of the HTTP response that our applications can return back to the web clients.